More than Numbers

 More than Numbers LIVE – a show for current and future data leaders, analysts, and technicians.
 Join Ollie Hughes (Co-Founder & CEO at Count, the canvas-based BI tool) as he interviews some of the best minds in data and analytics about making the transition from support function to becoming engines of growth and an invaluable asset to the business they operate in.

-In our conversation, Callum breaks down:
+In our conversation, Lydia shares:

 What you’ll learn